varunchilukuri655/Quantum-Algorithm-for-the-Triangle-Problem/Implemantation-in-Quantum-Computing.md

 ### The interesting observations or insights that our team noticed while implementing the algorithm.

+We noticed that the choice of the number of iterations in the GroverSearch operation is critical for the performance of the algorithm.
+Too few iterations will not find all the triangles, while too many iterations will result in a decrease in performance.
+Finding the optimal number of iterations is an open research question in quantum computing.

 The Triangle Problem is a problem in Graph Theory where you have to find the number of triangles in a given undirected graph.

 The Grover's Algorithm can be used to solve this problem faster than classical computing.